 - Payment 3 ($3000) may be claimed after eligible family doctors indicate that they have completed phase three of panel management by submitting a copy of their GPSC Panel Management Manual and Workbook.

-Doctors may claim the Panel Development Incentive only once.
-Doctors who have completed some or all of the phases with PSP support are eligible to receive the incentive, less any sessional payments already claimed for this work through the PSP and provided that the incentive requirements have been met.
+[Doctors may claim the Panel Development Incentive only once.
+Doctors who have completed some or all of the phases with PSP support are eligible to receive the incentive, less any sessional payments claimed for PSP supported panel work occurring after 11 September 2018, and provided that the incentive requirements have been met.]*

 Other resources and supports